arbhoj/f5-k8s-lb-svc/README.md

 ## Steps
 Here are the steps to be performed for a kubernetes cluster that is to be integrated with F5 Big-IP to provision services of type LoadBalancer.
-There are two options based on whether F5 controllers are to be directly deployed to the target cluster or deployed via ClusterResourceSets for a CAPI provisioned cluster either at cluter creation time or after the cluster has been deployed.
+There are two options based on whether F5 CIS & FIC Controllers are to be directly deployed to the target cluster or deployed via ClusterResourceSets for a CAPI provisioned cluster either at cluter creation time or after the cluster has been deployed.

 <br/>

-### Option 1: Directly deploy F5 Controllers to a Kubernetes Cluster
+### Option 1: Directly deploy F5 CIS & FIC Controllers to a Kubernetes Cluster
 <br/>

 #### Step 1: Deploy F5 BIG-IP Container Ingress Services (CIS)